 It’s like snatching victory from the jaws of defeat

 We don’t bother as to who abandons the cart.
-We assume it may be a random user just testing or someone just trying out.
+We assume it may be a random user just testing or trying out.

 But what if that user really was interested to buy your product but abandoned the cart due to some reason.
-What if his cart value was a whopping amount?
+What if the cart value was a whopping amount?

 If by some means, if you’re able to convert such potential leads, just imagine how much revenue you would end up with?

 You have almost ended up losing that customer, but cart recovery emails are your hope to win them back.
 That’s the power of WooCommerce abandoned cart emails.

 Not just any WooCommerce abandoned cart email converts

 Cart recovery emails are your highly engaging bait to bring back users to your WooCommerce site and encourage them to complete a purchase.

 But that doesn’t mean writing an email and sending it will get customers back.